SanjoSolutions/consciousness-research/README.md

-# consciousness-research
+# Consciousness Research

-Consciousness Research based on the teaching of David R. Hawkins
+Consciousness Research based on the teaching of David R. Hawkins.